kyma-project/kyma/docs/getting-started/07-bind-redis-service-to-microservice.md

    EOF
    ```

 2. Check that the ServiceBinding CR was created.
-The last condition in the CR status should state `Ready True`:
+This is indicated by the last condition in the CR status being `Ready True`:

    ```bash
    kubectl get servicebinding orders-service -n orders-service -o=jsonpath="{range .status.conditions[*]}{.type}{'\t'}{.status}{'\n'}{end}"